1836 Wetheral train accident: Approach of the train

-At about 4pm on Saturday 3 December 1836, a train was travelling westwards towards Carlisle, drawn by the locomotive SAMSON, with 26 passengers aboard plus a heavy load of goods.
+At about 4 p.m. on Saturday 3 December 1836, a train was travelling westwards towards Carlisle, drawn by the locomotive SAMSON, with 26 passengers aboard plus a heavy load of goods.
 About half a mile before the siding the driver shut the locomotive regulator and the train descended the gradient.
 On reaching a bridge just before the siding, the train driver saw a man upon the line and signalled to him to get out of the way.
 The driver then saw that the points were set for the siding rather than the main line.
 He set the locomotive into reverse and he and the fireman leaped off.
 Because of the downward gradient the train carried on its way unchecked.

 Collision

 The train ran onto the siding and onto the staithes.
 Six empty coal wagons, which were standing there, were struck and driven off the track.
 The stone pillars of the staithes that supported the track gave way, and the engine fell about eight feet, destroying the whole framework of the staithes.
 The tender followed.
 Next to the locomotive was an open horse wagon laden with corn that fell but landed upright.
 The horse wagon was followed by a laden freight wagon that fell upon the horse wagon.